mobify/mobify-code-style/swift/README.md

 How do I handle errors in Swift?
 ================================

-As of Swift 2.0 exceptions have been introduced into the language and many of the built-in APIs make use of them.
-We have decided to stick with our existing pattern of returning errors.
+As of Swift 2.0 exceptions have been introduced into the language and the APIs that formerly used `someMethod(..., error: *NSError)` make use of them.
+We have decided to stick with our existing pattern for returning errors.

 You have a couple options: